Shailaputri/Shailaputri/README.md

 Hi.
 I am Pooja Sharma.
 I have been a programming enthusiast since my first code in BASIC language.
 My earliest exposure to Software Engineering was during a summer programme called Catch Them Young, where a group of school students pan India were selected to attend lectures by the founder of Infosys Mr. N.R.
 Narayana Murthy.

 After college, I had joined PricewaterhouseCoopers as Technology Consultant.
 I took a detour from this path when I joined Punjab National Bank as Assistant Manager (Bank PO).
 I spent another 4 years preparing for UPSC Civil Services during which I wrote 3 mains and 1 interview of OPSC.
-[CSE Aspirant journey](#)

 In my free time, I started developing websites and creating content on topics that I read.
 [My blog](https://myessaycollection.wordpress.com/)

 Short summary on my work:
 --> Python programming language - I am in awe of the Zen of Python and its multiutility across web development, data analysis and scripting.
-I have used its modules collections to code with deque, requests for web development, libraries Numpy and Pandas for data analysis, matplotlib and seaborn for data visualisation.
+I have used its modules collections to code with deque, libraries Dash for web development, Numpy and Pandas for data analysis, matplotlib and seaborn for data visualisation.
 --> Django framework - I developed webapps for online marketplace and AIChatbot (using OpenAI API).
 I am still working on few others like Learning Management System and Storyboard.
 I am also developing clone of websites like Stackoverflow that helps me to understand the design behind these websites.
 --> Scrapy framework - I used this for scrapping a basic bookstore site to collect information on book prices and reviews.
 This was part of a freelance project for second hand books e-marketplace.
 --> SQL Database, Postgres SQL